seetadev/WaterMonitor/README.md

 Community Tooling using Aeternity for analytics, collaboration and real time monitoring.

-# Aeternity Blockchain Learning Eco-system:
+# Aeternity Blockchain Learning Tools, Experiments for Water Monitor:

 Aeternity: We are utilizing Aeternity for scaling web3 solutions focused on ownership of water meters and real estate.